Parks Australia

 Risk assessment and mitigations

-The key risk to child safety identified in the risk assessment is injury to a child whilst involved in any of the activities noted under ‘interactions with children and young people’ within this statement.
-The consequences include:
+The key risk to child safety identified in the risk assessment is injury to a child while involved in any of the activities noted under ‘interactions with children and young people’ within this statement.

 • physical injury or abuse